smchartrand/smchartrand.github.io/index.md

 *March 30, 2026*

-"Huge congratualtions to Jonas Eschenfelder for publishing the first chapter from their PhD dissertation in <i>Communications Earth & Environment<i>, "Seasonal freezing increases High Arctic erosion and landscape response to climate extremes".
+"Huge congratualtions to Jonas Eschenfelder for publishing the first chapter from their PhD dissertation in <i>Communications Earth & Environment</i>, "Seasonal freezing increases High Arctic erosion and landscape response to climate extremes".
 The research is based on a novel flume experiment setup which involves placing an entire flume in a commercial freezer, permitting Jonas to examine how thawing of sediment beds influences particle entrainment and flux.
 The main results are curious and exciting, opening a whole new line of questions for future efforts."

 [**Link to paper in Communications Earth & Environment**](https://www.nature.com/articles/s43247-026-03468-1)